Ranamom/Big-Data-ETL/README.md

 * While there are no strict requirements for the analysis, consider steps you can take to reduce noisy data, such as filtering for reviews that meet a certain number of helpful votes, total votes, or both.

 * Submit a summary of your findings and analysis.
+## Summary
+### Amazon Baby Review Dataset
+Based on the data extracted from the queries, it can be concluded that Vine reviews are not entirely free of bias.
+The total number of reviews is 1,752,932, out of which only 1,2100 reviews are from the Vine program, and 1,740,832 are not from the Vine program.
+This indicates a significant disparity in the number of reviews between the two programs.

+The average star rating for Vine reviews is 4.29, which is slightly higher than the average star rating for non-Vine reviews, which is 4.16.
+This indicates that Vine reviews may be biased towards higher ratings.
+Additionally, the distribution of star ratings for Vine reviews is significantly different from the distribution of star ratings for non-Vine reviews.
+For example, Vine reviews have a higher proportion of five-star ratings (50.2%) than non-Vine reviews (38.5%).

+Furthermore, Vine reviews tend to have more helpful votes and total votes than non-Vine reviews.
+The average number of helpful votes per Vine review is 3.66, which is significantly higher than the average number of helpful votes per non-Vine review (1.61).
+The average number of total votes per Vine review is also higher than the average number of total votes per non-Vine review (4.56 vs. 1.61).
+This suggests that Vine reviews may be more visible and accessible than non-Vine reviews.
+### Amazon Grocery Review Dataset

 ## References
 Amazon Customer Reviews Dataset. (n.d.).
 Retrieved April 08, 2021, from: [https://s3.amazonaws.com/amazon-reviews-pds/readme.html](https://s3.amazonaws.com/amazon-reviews-pds/readme.html).